 PSH 331 Personality (A).
 Prerequisite: PSH 110.
 Application of scientific methods to the study of personality.
 Topics include research methods and assessment, as well as some of the following substantive approaches: traits, behaviorism/situations, brain anatomy and chemistry, genetics, evolution, psychoanalytic, attachment theory, cross-cultural, and phenomenological perspectives on personality.
 Emphasis is on research findings and interpretation, but some clinical application is included where appropriate.
 3 Cr.

 PSH 332 Social Psychology (A).
-Prerequisites PSH 110.
+Prerequisite: PSH 110.
 An examination of the ways in which social factors affect the thoughts, motivations, and behaviors of individuals.
 Topics covered include: the self, social perception, social cognition, attitudes and persuasion, stereotyping and prejudice, social influence, interpersonal attraction, group processes, helping behavior, and aggression.
 Current research, theories, methodologies, and applications are emphasized.
 3 Cr.

 PSH 334 Abnormal Psychology (A).
 Prerequisite: PSH 110.
 This course offers a theoretical and empirical framework for understanding the symptoms, causes, and treatment of a range of psychological disorders.
 Relevant legal, ethical, and diversity issues will also be discussed.
 3 Cr.